ricardojoserf/amazon-mwaa-RCE/README.md

 This is because Amazon has been offering 8 different versions of Apache Airflow, and 6 of them are vulnerable to CVE-2024-39877.
 After reporting this problem, 3 of the 6 vulnerable versions are not offered anymore and they have applied patches to the other 3 previously vulnerable versions.

-In this post I will explain how incredibly easy it is to exploit this in AWS, which makes this an even more critical vulnerability in my opinion (despite that, as I will explain later, AWS VDP surprisingly considers this a low-severity vulnerability).
+In this post I will explain how incredibly easy it is to exploit this in AWS, which makes this an even more critical vulnerability in my opinion (despite that, as I will explain later, AWS VDP considers this a low-severity vulnerability).

 <br>